larycoder/internship/docs/report.md

 \newpage{}
 # IV Result and Discussion

-## Dataset of 2D images
+### Dataset of 2D images:

-- More than 300+ images with different views of USTH which is:
+- **726 images**, **18 videos** with different views of USTH which is:
+    - High resolution
-    - Easily captured
+    - Easily captured.
-    - Cheap
+    - Cheap.
-    - Popular
+    - Popular.

-## Raw 3D models of USTH
+### Raw 3D models of USTH
-- 6 3D models - equivalent to 6 floors in USTH which is: 1st floor, 2nd floor, 4th floor, 5th floor, 6th floor and 7th floor.
+- **6 3D models** - equivalent to 6 floors in USTH which is: 1st floor, 2nd floor, 4th floor, 5th floor, 6th floor and 7th floor.
+- More than 300 different objects and textures.
 - Foundations for other reaseacher or developer to create others virtual world of USTH.
 - Can be exported to many datatype to use in any tools.
+- Free to download all of my models in [here](https://bitlylink.com/9bH8I).

-## Fully interactive virtual world of USTH
+### Fully interactive virtual world of USTH
+Succesfully implement 2 floors to create a virtual world with Unreal Engine.

+- Lighting
+- Shading
+- 30 blueprints.

 # V. Conclusion and Future work

+In this project, we managed to build a fully 3D CAD models for USTH build and a 3D virtual world using these CAD files.
+The simulation can be presented on USTH 10 years celebration day.
+Yet, there is still a lot of room for improvement for this project.
+Here are some of the things that we want to do in order to make the simulation more realistic:

+- **Beter Material**: to improve quality of the virtual world.
+- **Increase Frames – per – second**: in this project, we implemented *level streaming* to Asynchronously loading and unloading levels during play to decrease memory usage and create seamless worlds.
+But, to conduct a full USTH building, we also need to find some others techniques instead of *level streaming* thus when i tried to import more models and increase texures quality, the computer started crashing due to memory overflow.
+- Add more interactions.
+- Ray Tracing

 \newpage{}
 # Appendix